vinhphm/vinh.dev/pages/posts/vitesse-vscode-theme.md

 ## Vitesse

 Let me save you from all these troubles and introduce a new theme instead of those big popular names out there.
-Just as Rosé Pine, my ideal theme would need to be:
+Just like Rosé Pine, my ideal theme would need to be:

 - **A complete experience:** That means the theme must be consistent through all VS Code components.
 There shouldn’t be any part of VS Code being left out.
 - **Well-maintained:** VS Code team updates their application regularly, which means any parts of VS Code could be changed in the future and the theme should also match it.
 - **Supports both light and dark variants:** This one might not be important to many but sometimes I would like to work with a good light theme, not just dark.

-And [Vitesse by Anthony Fu](https://marketplace.visualstudio.com/items?itemName=antfu.theme-vitesse) fit all of these perfectly.
-Here is how it look in action:
+And [Vitesse by [Anthony Fu](https://marketplace.visualstudio.com/items?itemName=antfu.theme-vitesse) fits all of these perfectly.
+Here is how it looks in action:

 <img src="/images/2023/vitesse-light.png" img-light>
 <img src="/images/2023/vitesse-dark.png" img-dark>

-There are six variants for you to choose.
+There are six variants for you to choose from.
 And I think you will love it.

 ## Extra experience